BitcoinDesign/Guide/guide/glossary.md

 ## Bitcoin / bitcoin

-Bitcoin with a capital “B” is typically associated with Bitcoin the protocol and payment network.
+Bitcoin with a capital *B* is typically associated with Bitcoin the protocol and payment network.
 It is also often used to refer to as the ecosystem as a whole when writing about it in general terms.
 Bitcoin with a lowercase “b” written as “bitcoin” is usually associated specifically with bitcoin as the currency.

 ## Bitcoin Core

 A Bitcoin wallet often considered as a *reference implementation* of the Bitcoin protocol.
+It is the continuation of Satoshi Nakamoto's original code.
 More on the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Bitcoin_Core).

 ## BIP - Bitcoin improvement proposal